nesfit/tarzan-docker-infrastructure/README.md

 * [Apache Livy](http://172.17.0.2:8998/)
 * [Apache Zeppelin](http://172.17.0.2:8082/)

-These applications can be accessed also at forwarded local port numbers (see the section on IPs/Ports).
+These services can be accessed also at forwarded local port numbers (see the section on IPs/Ports).

 ### Report Issues to a Service Desk